Policies for Overnight Youth Events

 Policies around sleeping arrangements at youth events in the past have either been too laissez-faire, or rigidly bound to norms that don't fit our values (assumptions of heterosexuality or binary gender.)

 Creating safe spaces where youth feel comfortable and included is paramount.
 So is reducing the risk of non-consensual behavior or violations of state laws around age and sexual contact.
-These updated best practices reflect a more inclusive and respectful understanding of gender, sexuality, and identity.
+These updated recommended practices reflect a more inclusive and respectful understanding of gender, sexuality, and identity.